-Application Submission: The applicant will only need to comply with the items identified as required, and will be encouraged to consider the voluntary items.
-If voluntary measures are selected, they will also be shown on application materials.
+Application Submission: The applicant must comply with the items identified as required, and is encouraged to consider the voluntary items.
+If voluntary measures are selected, they must also be shown on development application submission documents.

-After Construction: Implementation compliance will be required for all elements that are a component of site plan approval.
-Compliance for additional voluntary building measures will only be required if the owner is seeking recognition through a sustainable building award.
+After Construction: Implementation compliance is required for all elements that are a component of Site Plan approval.
+Compliance for additional voluntary building measures is only required if the owner is seeking recognition through a sustainable building award, or if the development is subject to Community Benefits/Section 37 of the Planning Act.